Skip to content

 Image courtesy of Amnesty International

-• Follow this advice from psychologist Lisa Feldman Barrett.
+Follow this advice from from professional psychologists.

 • Read and write.
 For writers and journalists, this tends to be a no-brainer: Reading and writing—especially material that diverges from your day-to-day genres—can help relieve stress.